Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 **Prebuilt AI Agent**

-The CTO has NOT yet selected which prebuilt AI agent to use in Dynamics 365 Supply Chain Management.
-The CTO wants to view available agent templates to identify which agent will add the most business value.
+<mark>The CTO has NOT yet selected which prebuilt AI agent to use in Dynamics 365 Supply Chain Management.
+The CTO wants to view available agent templates to identify which agent will add the most business value.</mark>

 Depending on which high-priority AI agents are identified, its agent capabilities must be previewed in a discovery meeting with the relevant business operation stakeholders.